-This section, containing information previously published as “The Grids,” is a compilation of information designed to assist investigators in pursuing their investigations into various types of complaints.
+This section, contains information designed to assist investigators in pursuing their investigations into various types of complaints.

-The Access to Information Act interpretations provided below are not guidelines, policies or dictates; they are explanations, primarily for investigations into the usage of the various exemption provision of the Act.
+The interpretation of the Access to Information Act provided here are not guidelines, policies or dictates; they are explanations, primarily for investigations into the usage of the various exemption provision of the Act.
 They include discussions of the legislative provisions, judicial decisions made on those provisions and the logic of the exemptions.